dfalster/baad/README.md

 ### Rebuilding from source

-The BAAD can be rebuilt from source (raw datafiles) using our scripted workflow in R. Beyond base R, building of the BAAD requires the package ['maker'](https://github.com/richfitz/maker).
+The BAAD can be rebuilt from source (raw data files) using our scripted workflow in R. Beyond base R, building of the BAAD requires the package ['maker'](https://github.com/richfitz/maker).
 To install maker, from within R, run:

 ```
 install.packages("devtools")